SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 Because the ``vend(itemNamed:)`` method can throw an error, it's called with the ``try`` keyword in front of it.

-Throwing initializers can also propagate errors in the same way.
+Throwing initializers can propagate errors in the same way as throwing functions.
 For example,
 the initializer for the ``PurchacedSnack`` structure in the listing below calls a throwing function as part of the initialization process,